dfoltynski/tvnvstvp/README.md

 # Here you can compare news from TVN and TVP realtime

+## I'm taking a break from this project because every time I try to change something in the editor nothing happens and I have to reload it from the console :)) it's just really annoying

 # TODO

 -   [ ] do it realtime with socketio